 Janet started working for Lake Jackson Kennels in 1978, while in high school.
 Continuing to work part time at the kennel, she earned her BS in Biology and a MA in New Professional Studies-Education from George Mason University.

-Upon graduation, Fairfax County hired her to teach the first Animal Science Class.
-At school she teaches how to care for reptiles, small companion animals, dogs, and cats.
-She currently teaches at Chantilly High School.
+Upon graduation, Fairfax County hired her to teach the first Animal Science Class in 1984.
+Now retired from Fairfax County, at school she taught how to care for reptiles, small companion animals, dogs, and cats.
 She started training her first dog, a German Shepherd, in 1980.

 Supervisor: Brenna Miguel